 Not long ago, I listened to a sermon in which I learned a word I didn’t know.
 It was displayed on the screen above the speaker: brephos.
 The word is Greek, and it means both embryo and newborn, but I didn’t remember that until I looked it up a minute ago.
 Now, I can even remember what the sermon was about–how very precious life is from conception to death.

 But, up until I looked it up again, the only thing I could remember was how it was pronounced: brep-hoss.
 The mispronunciation drove me nuts every time I heard it, so its definition didn’t stick with me.
 It dawned on me that people aren’t being taught linguistics anymore.
 For many, a “linguist” is a person who speaks many languages.
 That’s not an accurate definition.
-A linguist is someone who is proficient in linguistics–“historical linguistics” (dictionary.com).
+A linguist is someone who is proficient in linguistics–“the science of language, including phonetics, phonology, morphology, syntax, semantics, pragmatics, and historical linguistics” (dictionary.com).

 It’s been years since I studied linguistics, but I remember a few basic principles, though I’ve forgotten tons more.
 But let me share a bit about what I remember.